- Silver Galapagos

 Cabin accommodations aboard ship; all meals aboard ship; all shore activities and excursions; guide and lecture service; butler service; gratuities aboard ship; kayaking; glass-bottom boat rides; snorkel gear and wetsuits; complimentary beverages aboard ship (including select sparkling wines, wines, spirits, soda, water and coffee); courtesy binoculars and raincoats on loan.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil and luggage handling; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; fuel surcharge may apply; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; Internet (Wi-Fi); premium sparkling wines and spirits; fuel surcharge may apply.
+Hotel nights before/after cruise; transfers in Quito or Guayaquil and luggage handling; Galapagos National Park entrance fee $100 per person ($50 per child under 12), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; fuel surcharge may apply; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; Internet (Wi-Fi); premium sparkling wines and spirits; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: